 - Based on large effect size and alpha level of 0.05, 66 subjects were needed for adequate power (0.80) to detect differences between three groups and 42 subjects were needed to detect differences between two groups.

 Timing of Measurements

-The study was conducted in two cohorts between December 2002 and June 2003. body mass index, energy intake and family measures were assessed at baseline and after 16 weeks.
+The study was conducted in two cohorts between December 2002 and June 2003.
+BMI, energy intake and family measures were assessed at baseline and after 16 weeks.

-- body mass index based on weight and height collected on a balance beam scale with stadiometer
+- BMI based on weight and height collected on a balance beam scale with stadiometer

 - Energy intake measured with 24-hour dietary recalls.
 The initial recall was collected in person and remaining recalls were collected on random days by telephone.

 - Family measures assessed with the Self-Report Family Inventory, a 36-item questionnaire.